How to Read Spanish: Everything You Need to Know About the Letters and Symbols

 How to Read Spanish Letters

-We’re going to start with the basics, the ABCs.
-How did you learn the ABCs in English?
-With a song.
+We’re going to start with the basics—the ABCs.

-That’s exactly what we’re going to do in Spanish.
-Go ahead and watch this YouTube clip of the Spanish ABCs.
-Spanish is a phonetic language, unlike English.
-What that means is that every letter makes the same sound in the alphabet as it does in a word.
+The first thing you want to know about reading Spanish is that it’s a phonetic language, unlike English.
+In other words, every letter makes the same sound in the alphabet as it does in a word.

-I promise it isn’t.
-Let’s take the Spanish letter a for example.
+Let’s take the Spanish letter a as an example.
 A will always make the “ah” sound, as in “father.”
-This is different from English where “k” can either have a hard sound like in “kitty” or no sound like in “knowledge.”
+This is different from English, where “k” can have a hard sound like in “kitty” or no sound like in “knowledge.”

-What does this mean?
-It means that once you’ve mastered the sound for each Spanish letter, you’ll be able to sound out words very easily in Spanish.
+But that’s the good news.
+If Spanish is phonetic, that means once you’ve mastered the sound for each Spanish letter, you’ll be able to sound out words very easily in Spanish.

 Let’s start with the vowels.